cdietze/chessdog/README.md

 chessdog
 ========

 chessdog is a chess program that runs directly inside your browser.
-It can easily be embedded into other websites via a simple API.
+It can easily be embedded into other websites via a simple JavaScript API.

 Getting Started
 ---------------